Kimitsuna-Goblin/GGD/README.md

 #### Description

-The horizontal-tovertical gradational distribution has the most degrees of freedom in this package and can represent the most complex distributions.
+The horizontal-vertical gradational distribution has the most degrees of freedom in this package and can represent the most complex distributions.
 This model can trace 5 to 8 quantiles with the cumulative density function.
 For example, quantiles of $p = 0.1, 0.25, 0.4, 0.5, 0.6, 0.75, 0.9$ can be traced.